 Tip #4: Trade Volatile Stocks

 Day trading for a living means embracing volatility.
-Volatility is also good for the overall market, even for buy-and-hold investors — because at some point most investors want to sell their shares.
-Without volatility and trading volume, it’s difficult to sell them.
+Volatility is also good for the overall market, even for buy-and-hold investors.
+At some point, most investors want to sell their shares, right?
+Without volatility and trading volume, it’s difficult to sell.

 Tip #5: Use Mental Stops

 By using mental stops, you can still take advantage of the liquidity of penny stocks but with lower risk.
-The key is, once your mental stop criteria are met, get out.
+Here’s the key: once the trade hits your mental stop criteria, get out.
 Close the position.

-Some people ridicule me because I close out positions too soon and don’t make as much profit.
+Some people ridicule me because sometimes I close out positions too soon and don’t make as much profit.
 Guess what?
 I don’t care.
-I’ve been trading this way since the beginning, and it’s paid off.**
+I’m still profiting, even if it’s small.

 Tip #6: Never Stop Learning